NoorFatima-code/CloudExify-Project-3/README.md

 **Registration number: CX-INT-2026-GEN-0184**
 # Noor Smile Dental Studio — Pakistan Dental Clinic Landing Page

-A polished, responsive dental clinic prototype for **Noor Smile Dental Studio**, a fictional clinic in Gulberg III, Lahore.
+A polished, responsive dental clinic prototype for **Noor Smile Dental Studio**, a fictional clinic in Trikha, Gujrat.
 The experience is designed to feel warm, considered and locally relevant while remaining easy to customise for a real clinic.
+We followed the **Bold Modern build track**.

 ## Project stack

-This project intentionally uses the technologies requested for the internship brief:
+This project uses the technologies :

 | Technology | Purpose |
 | --- | --- |